SilkRose/Pony/stories/letters-from-a-hat/15-discord.md

 Twi||ligh||t Sparkle,

+For this "Friendship" project, I suppose I must review a checklist for a really boring section of pass-through messages.
+Let us then get this inanity out of the way early, so we can bore everycreature before there is a risk that those creatures might peruse the amazing wisdom hidden within my erudite writings.

+Pinkie prattled: "Friendship is like a potty, both are fun and lead to smiles."
+Check.

+Applejack added: ".meht ees uoy revenehw evol elttil a sdneirf dna ylimaf ruoy evig ot ti htrow syawla s'tI", check.

+Fluttershy wishes to relate that we all should: "Hug your closest pony."
+Check!
+Excellent advice.
+I just returned from hugging her, myself.
+Fluttershy is **always** my nearest pony.
+Because she lives in my heart.

+Rainbow Dash deigned: "Don't be afraid to ask for help.
+Rainbow Dash cannot be expected to solve every problem on her own."

+Spike shouted with extreme confidence: "**WORDS ARE STRONG**."

+Starlight Glimmer susurrated: “There's a world outside your head.
+D̷̯͈͈͒̉o̸̺̫̫͙̔̅̕͜n̸͚̖͋'̵̪͚̬̼̌́͑̓̓̏ẗ̴̬̕ ̵̞̻̀̃́̉̂b̴̳̏̈́̉̎̈́e̷̝̓̋ ̷͎̺̭͉͂̈̕a̸̹̖̭̱̯̖̋̔͒̇̂f̷̟̙͑̿͛͝r̸̼͒a̵̡̢̪̭̠͕̓͗̿͒̾͝ị̶̡̦̼̦͙̈́͋̐͆͝͠d̷̛͓̩͕̠̙̦͂͗̊̎̏͛ ̷͈̳̼͌̂̔t̵̡̧̹̝͉̜̚ỏ̷̯̙̩̮͌͗̏̿ ̷̧̝̠͙͓͓́͆̽͒̚͘**l̴̖̞͍͂̆̒͛e̸̩͓͎̜̾̄̄̄͠t̴͕̟͈͛̀̑͝ ̷̧̛͙̪͇̾̑̈́̚i̷̮̰̓̒̒̀͗̋̅t̷͕̦͎̝̲͔̆̏̔̿ ̵̧̢̧̛͉͉͍̺́͂̅̌͘͝i̷͉̬͑̽͛̀́n̶͚̥̦̹̦̻̘̒͋̆̚”** Heh-heh.
+Need to be careful around that one.
+Just last month I helped her out of a sticky situation involving an ungentlemanly chap with tentacles protruding from everywhere who was threatening to--well, that's neither here nor there and it's not my story to tell of how she got herself entangled in that situation, is it?
+By chaos, was she ever twisted in a pickle.
+And I am _certain_ you have heard all about it already.

+Celestia chuckled: “Be not defined by your past mistakes.
+After all, the sun will always rise again.
+Today is a new day!”
+Gah.
+I disagree.
+If Luna moons us, then the sun will be unable to rise.
+I thought the whole purpose of saving her from Nightmare Moon was because Equestria would otherwise be shrouded in eternal darkness?
+Hem-hem.

+And then, speaking unto them, raising a defiant claw to the sky, holding the crystal of knowledge, and holding one claw down, grasping the toilet paper of ignorance, his holiness Discord, the CDXVIth of Our name, declaimed: "Do not do unto others what you--pineapples!"

 Friendship 'Sonnet' Number Won
 _It excites mes to announces thats I gets to writes to yous_
 _I don haf ta youse proffer grandmer or puncutalization rulz_